Stephen M. SalleyPartner

 Mr. Salley’s regulatory practice includes representation of clients before federal and state bank regulatory agencies and advice regarding financial reform, activities, applications, regulatory-driven restructurings, non-controlling investments, affiliate transactions (Regulation W), insider transactions (Regulation O), management interlocks (Regulation L) and international operations of U.S. banks and U.S. operations of non-U.S. banks (Regulation K).

-Mr. Salley was recently recognized by Law360 as a Rising Star in Banking for 2018 and by M&A Advisor as one of its Emerging Leaders for 2018, based on his work with clients and service to the community
+Mr. Salley was recently recognized by Chambers USA 2020 as Up & Coming in Financial Services Regulation: Financial Institutions: M&A, by Law360 as a Rising Star in Banking for 2018 and by M&A Advisor as one of its Emerging Leaders for 2018, based on his work with clients and service to the community

 - American Express Company in:

 - the sale of its JetBlue co-branded credit card portfolio to Barclays